 Cuba is synonymous to two things: cigars and classic cars.
-The former is an object used by touts to scam unsuspecting tourists while the latter is an object lusted by every excited tourists to try riding on.
+The former is an object used by touts to scam unsuspecting tourists while the latter is an object lusted by every excited tourist to try riding on.

-And I’m one of those excited tourists who made getting on these cars as one of the things to do, one that I would never ever miss.
+And I’m one of those excited tourists who made getting on these cars one of the things to do, one that I would never ever miss.
 Eveeeeerrr.

-So, on my very first day in Havana, the first transport I had was, you guess it, a classic car—one that’s not super cool but one that’s enough to satisfy my lust for it, a yellow convertible sweetheart.
+So, on my very first day in Havana, the first transport I had was, you guessed it, a classic car—one that’s not super cool but one that’s enough to satisfy my lust for it, a yellow convertible sweetheart.

 Nowadays, most of these cars (and some Soviet-era cars) across Cuba are being peddled as taxis.
 Prices depend on how good they look in their exterior and interior design.
 Cars that are non-aircon (many of them) are cheaper than the ones that have—blasting an Arctic air.
 You can hire them for out-of-town sightseeing or just around the city you are in.
 Most taxis have no running meter–so agree first on a fair fare before you get on the taxi.
 Insist on the reasonable price you are willing to pay.